Hire in New Zealand

 |70,001 – 180,000||33|

-There is also the Employers Liability Insurance (EL) which is voluntary and does attract FBT.
+There is also the Employers Liability Insurance (EL), which is voluntary and does attract FBT.
 It is taken by employers and covers payment to employees if they are injured at work or become sick due to their work.
-It includes payments to employees to cover their wages while they’re not fit for work and medical expenses/rehabilitation and is in respect of injury in the course of work that is not covered by the ACC.
+It includes payments to employees to cover their wages while they’re not fit for work as well as medical expenses and rehabilitation.
+This concerns injuries incurred in the course of work that are not covered by the ACC.

 Pay slips are not compulsory in New Zealand.
-Pay slips can be electronic or hardcopy and contain details of payments, deductions, and superannuation contributions for each pay period.
+Pay slips can be electronic or hardcopy, containing details of payments, deductions and superannuation contributions for each pay period.

-- Employees can ask to cash-up up to one week of their annual holidays each year.
+- Employees can ask to cash out up to one week of their annual holidays each year.

-- Sick leave allow employees to take time off leave to care for a sick or injured spouse, partner, dependent child or any other dependent individual.
+- Sick leave allows employees to take time off leave to care for a sick or injured spouse, partner, dependent child or any other dependent individual.

 - This type of leave is funded by the employer.
-Access to sick leave applies after 6 months of continuous employment with the current employer, and an employee is entitled to 10 days of paid leave a year from 24th July 2021.
+Access to sick leave applies after 6 months of continuous employment with the current employer, and an employee is entitled to 10 days of paid leave per year.

-- Employer may request proof if employee is sick for three or more consecutive days, but the employer must agree to pay for the doctor’s fee.
+- Employers may request proof if an employee is sick for three or more consecutive days but the employer must agree to pay for the doctor’s fee.

-- Any leave unused can be carried forward to the next year with the maximum capped at 20 days or more if the employer so chooses by way of the employment contract.
+- Any leave unused can, by way of the employment contract, be carried forward to the next year with the maximum capped at 20 days or more if the employer so chooses.

 Compassionate & Bereavement Leave

-- All employees are entitled to 3 days paid compassionate leave (bereavement leave) and can be taken if their partner, parent, child, sibling, grandparent, grandchild, or their partner’s parent dies.
-The entitlement is available after employee has been working continuously for six months and is entitled every 12 months.
+- All employees are entitled to three days’ paid compassionate leave (bereavement leave) and can be taken if their partner, parent, child, sibling, grandparent, grandchild or their partner’s parent dies.
+The entitlement is available after the employee has been working continuously for six months and is entitled every 12 months.

-- Employees are also entitled to one day on the death of a person outside their immediate family (depending on the circumstance).
+- Employees are also entitled to one day upon the death of a person outside their immediate family (depending on the circumstance).

-- Employees can take the leave days in advance where mutually agreed to by the employee and the employer.
+- Employees can take the leave days in advance if mutually agreed to by the employee and the employer.

-- Employers can request evidence such as a funeral/death notice or statutory declaration.
+- Employers can request evidence such as a funeral notice, death notice or statutory declaration.

 Family & Domestic Violence Leave

-- Under the Domestic Violence – Victims’ Protection Act, employees are entitled to 10 days’ paid family and domestic violence leave each year, after working for six continuous months.
-Violent, threatening or other abusive behaviour by a close relative that aims to control an employee and causes harm or fear fall into family and domestic violence.
-It does not matter when the domestic violence took place.
-Employees have the rights even before they began working for their current employer.
+- Owing to the Domestic Violence – Victims’ Protection Act, employees have a statutory right to 10 days’ paid family and domestic violence leave each year after working for six continuous months.
+This applies to violent, threatening or other abusive behavior by a close relative that aims to control an employee and causes harm or fear.
+It does not matter when the events of domestic violence took place.
+Employees have the right to this leave, even if events occurred before they began working for their current employer.

-- Employees may ask for short term flexible working arrangements which can be up to 2 months.
+- Employees can ask for short-term flexible working arrangements which can be up to two months.

 Maternity & Parental Leave

-- Parental leave can be taken when an employee gives birth, an employee’s spouse or de facto partner gives birth, or when an employee adopts a child under 6 years of age.
+- Parental leave can be taken when an employee gives birth, an employee’s spouse or de facto partner gives birth or when an employee adopts a child under six years of age.

-- The employee who has worked for an employer for at least an average of 10 hours a week for 12 months or more just before the expected birth of the child, or the date they’ll take over the care of the child, is entitled to 26 weeks of government-funded paid parental leave and a further 26 weeks extended leave.
+- An employee who has worked for an employer for at least an average of 10 hours a week for 12 months or more just before the expected birth of the child (or the date they will take over the care of the child) is entitled to 26 weeks of government-funded paid parental leave and a further 26 weeks extended leave.

-- Employees who have been working 10 hours a week for 6 months or more by the time of the baby’s expected delivery/adoption day are entitled to 26 weeks of government-funded paid parental leave (with a weekly cap) and 26 weeks unpaid parental leave.
+- Employees who have been working 10 hours a week for six months or more by the time of the baby’s expected delivery or adoption day are entitled to 26 weeks unpaid parental leave and 26 weeks of government-funded paid parental leave.

-- Working dads and partners, including same-sex partners, are entitled to 1 week if they have worked at least an average of 10 hours a week for 6 months and 2 weeks of unpaid leave if they have worked at least an average of 10 hours a week for 12 months.
+- Working dads and partners (including same-sex partners) are entitled to one week if they have worked at least an average of 10 hours a week for six months and two weeks of unpaid leave if they have worked at least an average of 10 hours a week for 12 months.

-- Pregnant employees can also take 10 days of unpaid special leave for things like doctor’s appointments and antenatal classes, before taking primary carer leave.
+- Pregnant employees can also take 10 days of unpaid special leave for obligations like doctor’s appointments and antenatal classes.
+This can be taken before taking primary carer leave.

-- Each employee can get a maximum of 11 public holidays a year.
+- Each employee can enjoy a maximum of 11 public holidays a year.

-- Employees get a paid day off on public holidays if it’s an otherwise working day for them.
-If they work on a public holiday, they’re paid time and a half, and may get an alternative day off.
+- Employees enjoy a paid day off on public holidays if it’s an otherwise working day for them.
+If they work on a public holiday, they are paid time and a half and may enjoy an alternative day off.

-- Some public holidays are Mondayised (or Tuesdayised) if they fall on a Saturday or Sunday if those days were not days that an employee would otherwise work on.
+- Some public holidays will be ‘Mondayized’ (or ‘Tuesdayized’) if they fall on a Saturday or Sunday (if those days were not days that an employee would otherwise work).

-- If an employee has had to work on a public holiday, an alternative holiday gives them a day off at another time.
-Some people call alternative holidays ‘lieu days’ or ‘days off in lieu’ but those terms can also refer to other types of leave, so it is recommended to call alternative holidays by their correct name.
+- If an employee must work on a public holiday, an alternative holiday gives them a day off at another time.
+Sometimes these alternative holidays are called ‘lieu days’ or ‘days off in lieu’ but those terms can also refer to other types of leave.
+It is recommended to label alternative holidays by their correct name.

-- If an employee had to be on call on a public holiday and their activities had to be limited as a result, they are entitled to a full day’s paid alternate holiday regardless whether the employee had to end up working that day.
+- If an employee is ‘on call’ on a public holiday and their activities had to be limited as a result, they are entitled to a full day’s paid alternate holiday regardless of whether the employee had to end up working that day.

 Community Service Leave

-- Employees can take leave for voluntary emergency management activities and jury service, including attendance for jury selection and defence force volunteer work.
+- Employees can take leave for voluntary emergency management activities and jury service, including attendance for jury selection and defense force volunteer work.

-- Community service leave such as jury service is unpaid.
-There is no limit on the amount of community service leave employees can take, but employers may apply for the employee to be excused from such duties due to special commitments at the workplace.
+- Community service leave, such as jury service, is unpaid.
+There is no limit on the amount of community service leave employees can take but employers can apply for the employee to be excused from such duties due to special commitments at the workplace.

-- Employers do not have to pay employees while they do jury service, but many choose to ‘top up’ the money the employee gets from the Ministry of Justice so that they get their normal pay.
+- Employers do not have to pay employees while they do jury service but many choose to ‘top up’ the money the employee gets from the Ministry of Justice so they receive their normal pay.

 Flexible Working Arrangement

-Under part 6AA of the Employment Relations Act 2000, all employees have the right to request a variation of their working arrangements at any time.
-Employers have an obligation to respond to requests as soon as possible and not later than 1 month after receiving the request.
-There is a limited, but broad, number of reasons employers can decline a request, such as an inability to recruit additional staff or to reorganize work.
+Under part 6AA of the Employment Relations Act 2000, all employees are entitled to request a variation of their working arrangements at any time.
+Employers have an obligation to respond to requests as soon as possible and not later than one month after receiving the request.
+There is a limited, but broad, number of reasons employers can decline a request (e.g. an inability to recruit additional staff or to reorganize work).